-3.3.3.1 Ionospheric tomography
+3.3.3.2 Ionospheric tomography

-Ionospheric tomography applications have the potential to inform tsunami warning operations of a propagating tsunami by detecting anomalies in Total Electron Content.
-It is unknown get what direct contribution to the ODTP aspirational goals could be achieved, or how this information would be successfully incorporated into operations.
+lonospheric tomography applications have the potential to inform tsunami warning operations of a propagating tsunami by detecting anomalies in Total Electron Content.
+It is unknown what direct contribution to the ODTP aspirational goals could be achieved, or how this information would be successfully incorporated into operations.
 It will be necessary to determine the achievable operational capability gains and evaluate methods of incorporation into tsunami warning operations.

-3.3.3.2 Fibre Optic Applications
+3.3.3.3 Fibre Optic Applications

-Distributed acoustic sensing (DAS) systems use fibre optic cables to provide distributed strain sensing.
+Distributed Acoustic Sensing (DAS) systems use fibre optic cables to provide distributed strain sensing.
 In DAS, the optical fibre cable becomes the sensing element and measurements are made, and in part processed, using an attached optoelectronic device.
-Such a system allows acoustic frequency strain signals to be detected over large distances and in harsh environments.
+Such a system allows acoustic frequency strain signals to be detected over distances (presently up to 170 km) and in harsh environments.
 There may be potential applications for seismic and direct tsunami measurement applying this technique using fibre-optic cables.
+The submarine telecommunications cable industry is adopting this for near-shore monitoring of cables at risk of bottom trawling and anchoring damage.